CanDIG/redcap-cloud/README.md

+This repo is no longer maintained or updated.

 # REDCap Cloud to CanDIG

 This repo contains a collection of scripts and mappings used to create .json output ready to be ingested by CanDIG scripts.
 The script connects to UCalgary RedCapCloud instance and pulls Profyle patient-related metadata.
 A Profyle study access token is required.